-The discount rate for the higher risk and medium risk buckets have been derived based on the expected return on the Fund assets based on the long term strategy set out in the Investment Strategy Statement (ISS).
-The discount rates include appropriate margins for prudence.
+The discount rate has been derived based on the expected return on the Fund assets based on the long term strategy set out in the Investment Strategy Statement (ISS).
+It includes appropriate margins for prudence.
 When assessing the appropriate discount rate, consideration has been given to the returns in excess of CPI inflation (as derived below).
+The discount rate at the valuation has been derived based on an assumed return of 2.0% per annum above CPI inflation i.e. a real return of 2.0% per annum i.e. a total discount rate of 4.2% per annum.
+This real return will be reviewed from time-to-time, based on the investment strategy, market outlook and the Fund's overall risk metrics.
+The discount rate will be reviewed as a matter of course at the time of a formal valuation or employer bond review